Your Forest in a Changing Climate

 Whether your goals for your woodlot include timber volume, carbon sequestration, biodiversity, recreation, or all of the above - managing your woodlot for the future means making decisions today that take our changing climate into consideration.

 About the Project

 The New Brunswick Federation of Woodlot Owners (NBFWO) led a 3-year project between 2019-2022 working to build the capacity to adapt to changing environmental conditions on private woodlots.
 This project was supported by Natural Resources Canada’s Building Regional Adaptation Capacity and Expertise (BRACE) Program, GNB’s Environmental Trust Fund, as well as through work by our project partners, Community Forests International, University of New Brunswick and the NB Department of Natural Resources and Energy Development.

 The project goals were to build the capacity of woodlot owners to make management decisions that are adapted to climate change, through education and implementation of best management practices, resulting in forests that are more climate resilient.

-We will be holding workshops and webinars with Woodlot Owners, Foresters and Forest Technicians to raise awareness about climate change impacts on forests in New Brunswick and presenting silviculture prescription guidelines and tools that incorporate climate change adapation.
-Feedback from each workshop will be used to improve the guidelines and tools.
-In addition to training videos that will be created and posted online, we will also record the workshops so that people not able to attend will be able to view the videos online at their convenience.
+We held workshops and webinars with woodlot owners and forestry professionals to raise awareness about climate change impacts on forests in New Brunswick and created and presented silviculture prescription guidelines and tools that incorporate climate change adaptation.
+In addition to training videos that have been created and posted online, we also recorded the webinars so that people not able to attend would be able to view the videos online at their convenience.

-Supported by Natural Resources Canada’s Climate Change Adaptation Program
+Supported by Natural Resources Canada’s Building Regional Adaptation Capacity and Expertise (BRACE) Program